-Rehabilitation is the selected treatment approach for Boyd Smelter/ Mill Site, which provides for its preservation and repair, and allows for addition of compatible improvements, where appropriate.
+Rehabilitation is the selected treatment approach for Boyd Smelter/ Mill Site as this will provide for its preservation and repair, and will allow for addition of compatible improvements.
 This treatment guidance provides actions and recommendations to guide the holistic stewardship of Boyd Smelter/ Mill Site and its significance as a historic smelting and mining site within Boulder.

-Treatment guidance is based upon review of historic documentation, assessment of condition and integrity, and in support of current and planned futures uses.
-This section provides actions to protect significant cultural resources, repair contributing features and setting, and define parameters for contemporary additions.
+Treatment guidance is based upon review of historic documentation, assessment of condition and integrity, and in support of current and futures uses.
+This section provides actions to protect significant cultural resources, and repair contributing features and the setting.
 Treatment recommendations identify where repair is needed to reveal historic features, retain character, and maintain integrity.
-Future work planned for Boyd Smelter/ Mill Site shall be guided by The Secretary of the Interior's Standards for the Treatment of Historic Properties.
+Future work planned for Boyd Smelter/ Mill Site shall be guided by The Secretary of the Interior's Standards for the Treatment of Historic Properties, and accomplished by using accepted preservation methods detailed by the National Park Service, and Chapter 9-11 (Historic Preseration) of the Boulder Revised Municipal Code.